MrMaxMeranda/mrmaxmeranda.github.io/_posts/2017_11/2017-11-28-cursed_css.md

 So I'll give you my own personal take on not what I feel about "terrible" languages (and in this case it's a 'markup' rather than a language).

-This has reminded me of all kinds of people that have a message to others about their complaints with PHP, Python, JavaScript, Java, C, HTML, BASH, Go, and the list goes on and on.
-It's my opinion that whatever language/markup there is out there, it will be a problem with it as far as some people are concerned.
+It reminds me of all the imperfections I have both read and heard of languages (and markups) such as PHP, Python, JavaScript, Java, C, HTML, BASH, Go, and even BASIC.
+It seems odd, but whatever language/markup there is out there, it will be a problem with it.

 Why should we end at languages and markups?
 Let's talk about how Linux is rubbish, and how systemd is an evil Windows cancer in Linux that is going to